Wise International Money Transfer: Complete Guide for 2026

 Wise operates under serious regulatory oversight.
 In the United States, it is registered with FinCEN as a money services business.
 In the UK, it is authorized and regulated by the Financial Conduct Authority.
 It holds equivalent licenses in every country where it operates.

-Customer funds are held in segregated accounts at major financial institutions.
-In the US, this includes accounts at JPMorgan Chase.
+Customer funds are held in segregated accounts at major financial institutions, including JPMorgan Chase in the US.
 Segregated means your money is kept entirely separate from Wise's own operational funds.
-If Wise needed to cover its own expenses, it could not touch your balance.
+Wise cannot use your balance to cover its own expenses.

 On the security side, Wise uses two-factor authentication, biometric login, HTTPS encryption, and a team of more than 1,000 in-house fraud specialists running approximately 7 million daily automated checks.

 One important distinction for US readers: Wise balances are not FDIC insured.
-FDIC insurance applies to deposits held at member banks.
-Wise is not a bank.
-However, the safeguarding model, where funds are held at regulated institutions in your name and cannot be commingled with Wise's assets, provides a meaningful structural protection.
+FDIC insurance applies to deposits held at member banks, and Wise is not a bank.
+However, the safeguarding model, where funds are held at regulated institutions in your name and cannot be commingled with Wise's assets, provides meaningful structural protection.

 Limits vary by payment method, currency, and verification level.
-Here are the key figures for US-based senders:
+Key figures for US-based senders:

 What Can You Use Wise for Beyond Sending Money?